 Kitchen splashbacks can be expensive or affordable, depending on where you source them from.
 To get the best deal, you should do some shopping around and compare prices before making a purchase.

 For affordable and trendy kitchen splashbacks in Perth, consider us at Ross’s Discount Home Centre.
 We keep in stock a huge selection of splashback tiles, including feature tiles, mosaic tiles and classic subway tiles.
-Therefore, if you choose a tile splashback be sure to come in and see us.
+Therefore, if you choose a tiled splashback be sure to come in and see us.

 To create the perfect kitchen splashback, you should consider the following tips.
 Choose a splashback that complements your benchtop, choose your splashback material and colour wisely and source kitchen splashbacks from the right supplier.